-McNary National Wildlife Refuge Professional Review and Guide
+McNary National Wildlife Refuge Professional Guide

 "The McNary National Wildlife Refuge is primarily a waterfowl preserve.
 The refuge encompasses many flooded fields, sloughs, and inlets along the Columbia River.
 It also sprawls across farmlands that provide winter forage for migratory birds.
 This area draws thousands of ducks, geese, and swans each year, usually beginning in November.